siggnal460/nixos-config/README.md

 | update-flake-lock GH Action         | 0330      |
 | NixOS auto-upgrade window           | 0400-0430 |
 | poweroff/reboot window              | 0400-0500 |

+## Known Issues

+- on COSMIC DE when using the `nfs-client` module, if the servers are not properly exporting the shares it will case all sorts of odd bugs from Flatpak apps not working to causing the file manager to hang.